ching2teo/HomeAssignment/SourceCode/CSharpConsoleDataHub/README.md

 2. connect to MySql to keep message that sent from sensor.

 How to setup:
+1. Unzip MainDataHub.zip
-1. Open the source code in Visual Studio 2019
+2. Open the source code in Visual Studio 2019
-2. Right click solution and restore nuget package:
+3. Right click solution and restore nuget package:
 	 a.
 M2MqttDotnetCore
 	 b.
 MySql.Data
 	 c.
 Microsoft.VisiualStudio.Azure.Containers.Tools.Targets
-3. Set MainDataHub Project as startup project.
+4. Set MainDataHub Project as startup project.
-4. Modify the App.config file:
+5. Modify the App.config file:
 	 a.
 MqttBroker and SQLServer value to your pc IP address